 Occupational therapy driving rehabilitation specialists usually do comprehensive driving assessments that include clinical tests of vision, motor, and cognitive skills as well as on-road evaluations.
 During on-road evaluations, the specialist goes in a vehicle with the older driver to evaluate actual driving skills in varied traffic conditions.
 The vehicle used during the evaluation should be equipped with features that allow the specialist to maintain safe control (eg, passenger-side brake).
 At the conclusion of the comprehensive driving evaluation, the specialist provides recommendations regarding the individual’s driving ability.
 These specialists can also assist by

-Instituting a tailored rehabilitation plan to increase motor skills or cognition and perception in the driver’s daily life
+Recommending a tailored rehabilitation plan to increase motor skills, cognition, and perception in the driver’s daily life

-Providing adaptive equipment, such as a spinner knob, to help with one-handed steering or more complicated devices such as hand controls
+Providing adaptive driving equipment and training in using the equipment (eg, a spinner knob to help with one-handed steering, more complicated devices such as hand controls)

 Evaluating the response to the rehabilitation plan and providing feedback to the driver, involved relatives, and the physician as to whether the driver's driving abilities are adequate to continue driving or whether driving restrictions are indicated

 Providing mobility counseling or advice on alternate modes of transportation